 ‘Violent imagery’: India protests Khalistan float at Canada’s Khalsa Day parade

-MEA spokesperson Randhir Jaiswal recalled that a float depicting Indira Gandhi’s assassination was part of another procession in Canada last year
+The Indian side reiterated its concerns for the security of Indian diplomats in Canada and said it expects Ottawa to ensure they are able to carry out their responsibilities without fear.

-NEW DELHI: India on Tuesday reacted strongly to pro-Khalistan activists in Canada displaying an effigy of Prime Minister Narendra Modi in chains at a parade, and called on the Justin Trudeau government to stop providing “safe haven and political space” to criminal and secessionist elements.
+India on Tuesday reacted strongly to pro-Khalistan activists in Canada displaying an effigy of Prime Minister Narendra Modi in chains at a parade and called on the Justin Trudeau government to stop providing “safe haven and political space” to criminal and secessionist elements.

 The Indian side reiterated its concerns for the security of Indian diplomats in Canada and said it expects Ottawa to ensure they are able to carry out their responsibilities without fear.
-The developments marked another downturn in bilateral ties that have been in freefall since Prime Minister Trudeau accused Indian government agents of being linked to the killing of a Khalistani leader last year.
+The developments marked another downturn in bilateral ties that have been in freefall since Prime Minister Trudeau accused Indian government agents of being linked to the killing of Sikh separatist leader, Hardeep Singh Nijjar last year.

 Pro-Khalistan elements in Canada had taken up their anti-India provocation a notch on Sunday by including a float with an effigy of Modi in chains and within a cage in a Khalsa Day parade at Malton town in the Greater Toronto Area.
 The parade was joined by men holding Khalistan pennants and shouting separatist slogans.